N30Z3N/gmail_account_generator_alphaver/README.md

 # gmail_account_generator_alphaver
 alpha version of a gmail generator this is the aplha version of my gmail account generator, i am still working on it and i will continue working until the end of 2020.
-If you are interested working with me contact me on twitter @AntwniosKalatt1.
+If you are interested working with me contact me on twitter @AntwniosKalatt1 or at kalattas66@gmail.com

 requirements: